All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 cat.name # => no method error

-We don't have a method name in class Cat.
-Obviously we get no method error.
+We do not have a name method in the Cat class.
+Obviously, we get a no method error.

 class Cat